Data handling with Pandas![link image 69](/icons/link.svg)

 dataframe

-Just like when we add rows, we see that some indices have been removed, so we reorder the indices using the reset_index(drop=True)
+Just like when we added rows, we see that some indices have been removed, so we reorder the indices using the method reset_index(drop=True)

 dataframe = dataframe.reset_index(drop=True)